bioAI-Oslo/RegDNNs/README.md

 # Regularization of Neural Networks
-Project: Exploring soft and hard constraints in artificial neural networks.
+**Project**: Exploring soft and hard constraints in artificial neural networks
-Overarching goal: Better generalization in DNNs.
+**Goal**: Understand how different regularization techniques promotes better generalization in ANNs

 This project developed over time, and has four parts.
 Part one was a collaboration between me and [@Dalsaetra](https://www.github.com/Dalsaetra).
 All parts were done under supervision by [@Vemundss](https://www.github.com/Vemundss).

 ## Content